hibernate/hibernate-search/CONTRIBUTING.md

 Then a few steps will initialize your workspace:

 * In the "Maven" side panel, click "Reload all Maven projects".
-* On freshly cloned projects, the build might fail because of an error related to Avro-generated classes.
-  To solve that, in the "Maven" side panel, click "Generate Sources and Update Folders For All Projects".
-  This will take a while.
 * To check your setup, click `Build > Rebuild Project`.
   If this completes successfully, your workspace is correctly set up.
 * If you encounter any problem, that might be caused by the project being half-built before you started.